jneidel/jneidel.com/content/essay/no-interrupting/index.md

 you by saying it better.

 All of these are bad reasons.
-You think of the other person as below you or you want to satifying your ego.
+You think of the other person as below you or you want to satisfying your ego.

 ## Action